jahangeeraslam1/jahangeeraslam1/README.md

 Qualfications / Skills:
 - :closed_lock_with_key: MSc in Cybersecurity
 - :school_satchel: BSc in Computer Science
-- :eyeglasses: One year of industry expereince working as an AR Consultant
+- :eyeglasses: Over 2 years of industry expereince working as a Consultant.

-Currently seeking new employment oppurtunities in Software/Cyber roles.

 Feel free to browse my work and if you have any questions or would like to have a chat, you can reach me using the email address below.